-I’d been on the world’s longest megaliner, Allure of the Seas, for two days shortly after it launched in 2011.
+I’d been on the world’s longest megaliner, Royal Caribbean’s Allure of the Seas, for two days shortly after its maiden voyage in December 2010.
 As I rode a glass elevator up, up, up through the ship’s expansive atrium, two women chatted about how much they loved the ship.

 “You know,” one excitedly said, “I haven’t even seen the ocean yet!”

-To some, that might be the ultimate indictment of the new trend toward cruise ships such as the Allure, which could contain five Titanics.
-But for those women, sailing the Caribbean on a floating megalopolis (that atrium, named Central Park, boasts a tree-studded, football field-size glen with a meandering path) was perfect.
+To some, that might be the ultimate indictment of the new trend toward cruise ships such as the Allure, which could contain almost five Titanics.
+But for those women, sailing the Caribbean on a floating megalopolis (that atrium, named Central Park, boasts a tree-studded football-field-size glen with a meandering path) was perfect.

 You can get weekly email alerts on the topics below.
 Just click “Follow.”Manage Alerts